 Points are fees paid to the lender for the loan.
 One point equals 1 percent of the loan amount.
 Points are usually paid in cash at closing.
-In some cases, the money needed to pay points can be borrowed, but doing so will increase the loan amount and the total costs.
+In some cases, the money needed to pay points can be borrowed, but doing so increases the loan amount & the total costs.